-Within CalculiX, Guido is responsable for the core finite element program.
-Having grown up at a time when C was born and FORTRAN the standard for engineering calculations, the core of CalculiX is written in a mix of C and FORTRAN.
+Within CALCULIX, Guido is responsable for the core finite element program.
+Having grown up at a time when C was born and FORTRAN the standard for engineering calculations, the core of CALCULIX is written in a mix of C and FORTRAN.
 The first lines of code were written in the autumn of 1998, and were heavily influenced by the FEAP program by Zienkiewicz and Taylor.
 At first intended as a simple finite element program for linear elastic static calculations with 20-node brick elements using reduced integration, the project gained momentum of its own: frequency and buckling calculations were added, nonlinear geometric features were implemented, and nonlinear material behavior was started at the end of 1999.
-Subsequent features were cyclic symmetry, shells and beams, heat transfer calculations, steady state dynamics, one-dimensional networks and computational fluid dynamics.
+Subsequent features were cyclic symmetry, shells and beams, heat transfer calculations and steady state dynamics.